carlos-wylliam/carlos-wylliam/README.md

 * 🌍  I'm based in Brazil
 * ✉️  You can contact me at [carloswylliam023@gmail.com](mailto:carloswylliam023@gmail.com)
-* 🧠  I'm learning HTML and CSS
+* 🧠  I'm learning Javascript

 ### Skills